GRADIEND: Feature Learning within Neural Networks Exemplified through Biases: Comparison to Other Debiasing Techniques

 \section{Comparison to Other Debiasing Techniques}

 This section provides supplementary details for Section~\ref{sec:eval-debiased}, which compares our method to existing debiasing techniques.
-To facilitate future comparisons with our approach, we release our \rev{gender-}debiased models on Hugging Face (Table~\ref{tab:published-models}), \rev{where they achieve SoTA debiasing performance}.
+To facilitate future comparisons with our approach, we release our gender-debiased models on Hugging Face (Table~\ref{tab:published-models}), where they achieve SoTA debiasing performance.